 Most of these stories have something in common: athletes speak very passionately about the life and identity they loved, that they have, (usually temporarily,) lost.
 This leaves me in a difficult situation of being pulled between two reactions.
 On one hand, I have enormous empathy for anyone who loves to be active, and can’t for some reason.
 It’s so painful to be away from what you love, and I know only too well that for a self-identified “athlete,” not being able to be active can lead to a real crisis of identity, whether that’s a temporary state or a long term shift of self-image.

-On the other hand, I often reflect on the story of someone who has an acute injury that will heal in 4-6 weeks (or even a very serious injury, or perhaps a recovery from surgery, that may take a few months to heal,) with the judgment that their situation doesn’t sound so bad.
-It’s hard not to compare their situation to mine (I am only human.)
+On the other hand, I often reflect on the story of someone who has an acute injury that will heal in 4-6 weeks (or even a very serious injury, or perhaps a recovery from surgery, that may take a few months to heal,) with the judgment that their situation doesn’t sound so bad: it’s temporary, and there is a definitive end-date to their down-time.
+It’s hard not to compare their experience to mine (I am only human.)
 Though my goal is to avoid this type of judgment, I do believe very strongly that perspective is invaluable.
 For this reason, I appreciate stories in which athletes keep an eye on the big picture.

 I have learned a lot from understanding the stories of folks who have been much sicker than I have been.
 That, more than anything else, is what has helped me continue to cultivate gratitude throughout my illness.
 I’m incredibly grateful that there have been periods on and off in the past 3 years that I could exercise.
 Even when I couldn’t exercise, most days I was well enough to leave the house.
 Some people are not so lucky.